Carreau/phd-dissertation/parts/part1.rst

 consider it during the first phase, where the symmetry breaking has not yet occurred, or in condition where it should not occur.
 In particular we will investigate condition at 25 nM Arp2/3 and concentration of Capping Protein varying from 0 to 50 nM.
-As shown in :num:`Fig #phase-diag` this range corresponds to conditions where no symmetry breaking occurs, but also to conditions in which symmetry breaking is expected.
+As shown in :num:`fig #phase-diag` this range corresponds to conditions where no symmetry breaking occurs, but also to conditions in which symmetry breaking is expected.
 It should be noted that unlike other study that also characterize actin network growing on bead